Introduction to unittest¶

 Let’s Break Things¶

-Copy the file you just created to one named badfirsttest.py
+Copy the file you just created to one named badfirsttest.py.
+Change the

 import unittest